PeterPerhac/blog/_posts/2017-05-23-concurrent-futures.md

 List("apple", "banana", "cherry") traverse findFruit map printer
 {% endhighlight %}

 If you look at the previous solution with `sequence` you might wonder if it really is necessary to repeat the name of the function `findFruit` three times over.
 If the function used for obtaining the future value inside the list is alays the same, we could use the `traverse` method (at the core of the Traverse type class) and "visit" each value in the list with the future-producing function.
 All of these produced futures together, will form an eventual list of results.
-Once that list is availanle, we'll map it to make us of the result.
+Once that list is available, we'll map it to make use of the result.

 ______